 SENIOR RESEARCH SCIENTIST: Rahul Chadda

 Rahul is the master of microscopy in the lab, running and maintaining our custom built single-molecule TIRF microscope.
-He works on a variety of projects including studying the equilibrium dimerization of the CLC antiporter in membranes, and the impact of lipids on the reaction.

 GRADUATE STUDENT: Kacey MERSCH

 Kacey is a senior graduate student in the Department of Molecular Physiology and Biophysics at the University of Iowa, completing his research with the laboratory at Washington University.
 He joined the Robertson Laboratory in 2015 after spending a year and a half as a post-baccalaureate research intern.
 He studies the role of side-chain packing on the dimerization equilibrium of CLC dimers in lipid bilayers.

 Postdoctoral Researcher: Alejandro gil Ley

 Alejandro is a Postdoctoral Researcher in the Department of Molecular Physiology and Biophysics at the University of Iowa.
 He joined the Robertson laboratory in 2017 and is currently visiting the laboratory of Dr. José Faraldo-Gómez in the National Heart, Lung and Blood Institute at the National Institutes of Health in Bethesda, MD, conducting research on the theoretical modeling of CLC dimerization in lipid bilayers.